coderbeez/interior-architect/README.md

 #### Home Owner - Extension

 After talking about it for years, I'll decided to build an extension to my house.
 A friend recommended Colette's site.
-I go straight to the Potfolio page and select a project similar to mine.
+I go straight to the Portfolio page and select a project similar to mine.
 Having read the story behind the design and build I purchase one of the drawings.
 I'm taken to a Stripe payment page, I prefer that as it feels more secure.
 Once complete I see a summary of my order and take note of my reference number.
 By email I receive both a receipt from Stripe and the drawing pdf from Colette.
-After mulling it over for a few days, I go back to the site amd fill out the contact form leaving a description of my dream extension.
+After mulling it over for a few days, I go back to the site and fill out the contact form leaving a description of my dream extension.
 Colette responds with useful advice on planning and designing to maximise light.

 #### Home Owner - New Build